-The Spatial Audio Designer (SAD) is the market leading high-performance pro audio tool for creating content and monitoring in surround and 3D.
-Users are e.g. movies, music, game, VR, events and industry.
+The Spatial Audio Designer (SAD) is the market's leading audio plug-in for creating and monitoring next-generation immersive audio.

-Furthermore, the SAD can import panning and volume automation data.
-Hence, an existing multi-channel 5.1 mix session is just minutes away from being a discrete 7.1 mix and maybe a day of evolving to a 3D audio mix for cinema, home, 360/VR or mobile entertainment application.
+Furthermore, the SAD can use existing panning and volume automation data.
+Hence, an existing multi-channel 5.1 mix session is just minutes away from getting a discrete 7.1 mix and maybe a day of evolving to a 3D audio mix for cinema, home, 360/VR, or mobile entertainment application.

 The Spatial Audio Designer (SAD) is a modern and multifunctional panning tool.
 SAD is developed and produced by a Hamburg based company called New Audio Technology.
 It can handle all Surround and 3D audio formats as well as upcoming multichannel solutions.
 One of the highlights is the ability to work on the mix with virtual speakers: with simple headphones you can listen to all the supported multi-format mixes (up to 22.2) in a virtual room environment.
 With this feature it's a great tool to "show" customers without a specific speaker-array surround (or 3D) mixes.
 I've used the Spatial Audio Designer already this way – very successfully.